 - furs and plaid accents

-While the Maine coast stirs something in me, the Lakes Region of New Hampshire is my true heart and home.
+While the Maine coast inspires me, the Lakes Region of New Hampshire is my true heart and home and the decorating style I most closely identify with.
 New England Lake Cottage style is a blend of the four styles I mentioned above.
 Like all of the styles, its inclusion in my home was once again influenced by family, from my part, my grandparents’ A-frame lake cottage, which we simply call “The Cottage”.
-Mack, of course, has the hundred year family history of “Camp” and the dwellings that were there prior to the 1980s log cabin.
+Mack, of course, has the hundred-year family history of “Camp” and the dwellings that were there prior to the 1980s log cabin.
 Camps and cottages are an important component to New England style.
 Unfortunately, they are somewhat a fading component, as the trend seems to be to tear them down in favor of larger Cape Cod style homes.
-I get it- they were generally built cheaply and quickly and were not winterized.
+I get it.
+They were generally built cheaply and quickly and were not winterized.
 However, I adore updated cottages with their exposed walls painted a crisp white.

 When you see planking and board-and-batten in our home, that is what it is influenced by, as well as any light and bright colors.